 Final Thoughts

-The final piece of the jigsaw for my climbing and hiking wardrobe was the Arc’teryx Proton LT Hoody.
-This active insulation jacket is warm, breathable, and has great weather protection to tackle mountain challenges.
-It joins me on every hike and trek as well as casually around town in the shoulder seasons.
-At first, spending £225 on a mid-layer jacket seemed like a lot; however, after Canada, Patagonia, the Dolomites and Zermatt, the investment has been justified.
-It’s a minimalist jacket but well-designed and manufactured so that it excels at regulating body temperature, weather resistance and comfort.
+The final piece of the jigsaw for my climbing and hiking wardrobe was undeniably the Arc’teryx Proton LT Hoody.
+As arguably the best active insulation jacket on the market, it is warm, incredibly breathable, and offers enough standalone weather protection to confidently tackle unpredictable mountain challenges.
+It now joins me on literally every hike and alpine trek, while also serving as my go-to casual jacket around town during the crisp coastal shoulder seasons.

 Pingback: Arc'teryx Beta AR: The Best Waterproof Jacket - Backpacker's Mentality